Luka24/TicTacToe-final/README.md

 ![image](https://user-images.githubusercontent.com/92547922/208772675-abcef8ce-4bd4-47f5-883b-2d608656b7c8.png)

 Class VelikoIgralnoPolje is seald class.
 On the whole game board we can look as a game of classical tic-tac-toe on nine boards.
 The class contains an array type IgralnoPolje that has size 3x3.
-It also contains data of information about the player on the move and the square in which the player must play the next move (that square is colored green).
+It also contains information about the player on the move and the square in which the player must play the next move (that square is colored green).
 ![image](https://user-images.githubusercontent.com/92547922/208772838-d566d9e3-ff7b-445a-a6dc-7cb9a1690326.png)

-The class MainWindow there are methods poteza and spremeniBarvoOzadjaKvadrata. in the move method, the move is performed.
+In class MainWindow there are methods poteza and spremeniBarvoOzadjaKvadrata.
+In method poteza, the move is performed.
 The details of the method are written in the comments next to the code.
 The spremeniBarvoOzadjaKvadrata method causes the game board backgrounds to be colored.
 Green are the squares into which the next move is legal.
 Blue and red are the fields in which one of the players won.
 The fields in which there is a tie are yellow.
 ![image](https://user-images.githubusercontent.com/92547922/208775402-6eeef259-578e-40c6-bb89-5212c2d7ac5c.png)